-Skin is made up of different layers (epidermis, dermis, hypodermis) and is regularly exposed to all kind of constraints.
+Skin is made up of different layers (epidermis, dermis, hypodermis) and is regularly exposed to all kind of stress.
 As those layers have different composition and thickness, each of them has a specific mechanical role.

 Figure 1 : Sress-strain curve